 Evidence shows that as heat rises so does absenteeism.
-Summer sickies on Mondays and Fridays, in particular rise with staff feeling less motivated to face the commute and a long day in the office.
-Therefore, it’s very important to keeping the office cool, consider flexible working arrangements and opt for more casual dress.
+Summer sickies on Mondays and Fridays, in particular, rise with staff feeling less motivated to face the commute and a long day in the office.
+Therefore, it’s very important to keep the office cool, consider flexible working arrangements and opt for more casual dress.
 You’d rather a staff member come in early and work their hours and more importantly deliver their objectives over calling in sick (which can cause further demotivation in the office if other staff members have to pick up the slack!)

-So, in a nutshell switch off the lights, run to the local shop and stock up on ice creams and be flexible.
+So, in a nutshell, switch off the lights, run to the local shop and stock up on ice creams and be flexible.